Support Guide

 How to Take KTX from Incheon Airport (2026 Guide)

 Quick answer: Direct KTX service to Incheon Airport was abolished in September 2018.
-In 2026, you reach Korea’s KTX high-speed network from Incheon Airport in two ways: (1) AREX Express to Seoul Station (43–51 min, ₩13,000) and connect to KTX there, or (2) Airport Limousine Bus (Route 6014) to Gwangmyeong Station (45–55 min, ₩15,000) and board KTX directly.
-The faster choice depends on your final destination — details below.
+In 2026, you reach Korea’s KTX high-speed network from Incheon Airport in two ways: (1) AREX Express to Seoul Station (43–51 min, ₩13,000) and connect to KTX there, or (2) Korail’s Gwangmyeong Station Airport Bus, route 6770 (about 50 min from Terminal 1, ₩16,000), and board KTX at Gwangmyeong.
+From September 1, 2026, the KTX–SRT integration also cuts average high-speed fares by about 10% — details below.

-Why there is no direct KTX from Incheon Airport (2026)
+Why is there no direct KTX from Incheon Airport?

 Option 1 — AREX Express → Seoul Station → KTX

-The Airport Railroad Express (AREX) is the most popular way to reach Seoul Station, which is Korea’s main KTX hub.
-Use this option if your final destination is Seoul itself, or any city served by KTX lines departing from Seoul Station (Pyeongchang, Gangneung, the East Coast line, the Honam line to Mokpo / Yeosu).
+The Airport Railroad Express (AREX) is the most reliable way to reach Seoul Station, Korea’s main KTX hub.
+Use this option if your final destination is Seoul itself, or a city served by KTX trains departing from Seoul Station — including the Gangneung / East Coast line (Pyeongchang, Gangneung) and frequent Gyeongbu-line services toward Busan.

 • Travel time: Terminal 1 → Seoul Station 43 minutes (nonstop).
 Terminal 2 → Seoul Station 51 minutes (nonstop).